defnotkevz/zettelkasten/interviewing someone for the first time.md

 - some backend basic questions

 review their github

-ask more of the non-obvious stuff in the language, design patterns

 We ask only about things and skills that candidate would use in he was hired. close to the tech stack